DorielRivalet/wycademy/README.md

 - The render for Golden Deviljho and Shifting Mi Ru are made by [Siroos](https://monsterhunter.fandom.com/wiki/User:Siroos).
 - Additional game icons can be found [in the Fanon Wiki](https://fanonmonsterhunter.fandom.com/wiki/Category:Icon).
 Icons based on these are licensed under CC-BY-SA unless otherwise specified.
 - Element icons (such as Dark, Music and Sound) are based on [MHFZZDatabase](https://github.com/theMaelstro/MHFZZDatabase) icons.
 Monster icons (like Burning Freezing Elzelion, Shifting Mi Ru, Arrogant Duremudira, Ruling Guanzorumu, Blinking Nargacuga and Thirsty Pariapuria) are also based on [MHFZZDatabase](https://github.com/theMaelstro/MHFZZDatabase) icons.

+**Wycademy is committed to proper attribution and respect for intellectual property.
+Our [copyright page](https://wycademy.vercel.app/support/policies/copyright) details our policies, and any concerns can be submitted via our [GitHub issue tracker](https://github.com/DorielRivalet/wycademy/issues).
+We're always open to good-faith discussions and making corrections where needed.**